mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 ### 8.1 Onboarding

-Users who do not currently have a Mendix account can login to the Mendix platform via your own IDP and will then be taken through onboarding onto the Mendix Developer Portal platform.
+Users who do not currently have a Mendix account can login to the Mendix Platform via your own IDP and will then be taken through onboarding onto the Mendix Developer Portal platform.
 They will not need to sign up explicitly.

-Existing users of the Developer Portal can continue to use their accounts, but will have to use the authentication provided by BYOIDP; they can no longer use the password they created on the Mendix platform.
+Existing users of the Developer Portal can continue to use their accounts, but will have to use the authentication provided by BYOIDP; they can no longer use the password they created on the Mendix Platform.

 ### 8.2 Mendix Version